apache/mxnet/docs/install/validate_mxnet.md

 $ pdl2
 ```

-Run a short *MXNet* python program to create a 2X3 matrix of ones, multiply each element in the matrix by 2 followed by adding 1.
+Run a short *MXNet* Perl program to create a 2X3 matrix of ones, multiply each element in the matrix by 2 followed by adding 1.
 We expect the output to be a 2X3 matrix with all elements being 3.

 ```perl
 pdl> use AI::MXNet qw(mx)